 Despite the left side of my brain telling me the logical reasons why I shouldn’t take the afternoon ferry, the emotions and imagination in the right side of my brain were in disagreement.
 This was the cause of my dilemma, this internal turmoil, the disharmony caused by contrary impulses.
 For a while I was frozen on the spot while I processed the contradictory signals, my internal programs jammed and frozen.
 If I were a computer then an hourglass would be turning, or a beachball spinning, while the internal processors hummed.
 In the end, it wasn’t a calculation that provided the answer but simply one word from a poem called ‘The Explorer’ that I had read as a teenager: “Go!”

-On the ferry I spotted two student backpackers reading the broke backpacker blog on their iPad so I asked if I could borrow it for a short while, and they agreed.
+On the ferry I spotted two student backpackers reading the Hitchhikers Guide to Europe so I asked if I could borrow it for a short while, and they agreed.
 I was looking for places to stay in Tangiers but by chance I came across an interesting fact that would change the course of my journey, and indeed my life.
 It said that every night at midnight there is a train from Tangiers to Marrakech.
 Wow!
 Without thinking, I knew I had to take that train.

 After buying my train ticket I still had time to look around Tangiers in the early evening.
 It was crowded as I walked through the narrow streets with my rucsac.
 It was here that I suffered an attack, which you could describe as being mugged, or robbed.
 A old man thrust his hand into my pocket and pulled out everything, but most of it dropped to the floor, a collection of tickets, some bank notes and other bits of paper I’d been carrying.
 It was a clumsy and foolish attempt at pickpocketing and I wasn’t harmed.
 The man ran away and people in the crowd shouted at him as he escaped.
 I picked up the various things he’d dropped and moved on.
 I was shaken and decided to lie low, so found a quiet cafe and sat in one of its dark corners, licking my psychological wounds while keeping a watch out for further danger.
 Most of my money was in the other pocket: he’d been unlucky as well as cack-handed.
 I decided to put my cash even further out of reach and shoved it inside my jeans and down into my underwear.
 I passed the time here as the clock ticked slowly towards midnight.